Anarbb/LibreRecipes/README.md

-# LibreRecipes
+# OsRecipes
-An OpenSource crowd-sourced cooking recipes website
+An OpenSource recipe website with database and images